 Penha Longa Resort

-The Best Things to See and Do in Sintra, Portugal
+The Best Things to Do in Sintra, Portugal

 1. Hike the Sintra Coastal Trail